A Thief In The Night

 For you yourselves know perfectly that

-the day of the Lord so comes as a thief in the night.
+the day of the Lord so comes as

 For when they say, “Peace and safety!”